Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you want to learn how to print a poster-size picture on a regular high-quality printer, then you’ve come to the right place.
 This article teaches you a quick and simple way to get poster-sized prints from the printer sitting next to your desk at home.
 Keep reading to learn more.
 However, if you need to print a lot of text documents, you can read about how to print double-sided to save paper and time.

-Printing poster-sized images aren’t always the most affordable thing to do, especially when you factor in the cost of professional printing services or you invest in a large printer or printer that specializes in certain materials, like a card stock printer.
+Printing poster-sized images isn’t always the most affordable, especially when you factor in the cost of professional printing services or invest in a large printer or printer that specializes in certain materials, like a card stock printer.
 However, you can avoid the print shop altogether and print posters at home, if you have the time and supplies on hand.
 Another cost-saving hack is printing black and white without color ink, but only on select printers, and there is a risk of damaging your printer.

 Follow these steps to print a poster-sized image at home:

-Before starting a large print job, you’ll want to make sure you have all of the appropriate supplies on hand.
+Before starting a large print job, you’ll want to ensure you have all the appropriate supplies.
 Nothing is worse than a print job stopping halfway through because you ran out of ink.
 Take a quick inventory of what you have on hand and make a trip to the supermarket to restock your paper or ink supply if necessary.